solano/jargon/experimental_particle_physics.md

 b jets that are b-tagged, b jet acceptance refers to how many b jets are detected in the first place.

 - **b-tagging**, **b-tagged jet**: a jet is b-tagged when we think it comes from a b quark.
-The main feature of b jets is that they come from displaced vertices, because the b quark takes time to hadronize.
+The main feature of b jets is that they come from displaced vertices, because the b quark takes time to decay.

 - **CLs formalism**: [method](https://www.pp.rhul.ac.uk/~cowan/stat/cls/CLsInfo.pdf) to
 produce exclusion limits.
 For a one-sided right-tail test statistic Q, define